Veliky Ustyug: History

 The 16th and 17th centuries were the time of the highest rise of the culture in Veliky Ustyug, in which it acquired a national-wide significance.
 The town is known for its remarkable handicrafts, such as silver filigree, birch bark fretwork, decorative copper binding, and niello.
 The town developed a distinct manner of icon painting — Ustyug icon painting.
 In the 17th century, Veliky Ustyug was a major producer of tiles, which are visible on many Ustyug churches and were sold to neighboring towns of the Russian North.
 On January 25, 1613, the town was unsuccessfully besieged by Polish-Lithuanian vagabonds (see Lisowczycy) led by Jakub Jacki.

 In the course of the administrative reform carried out in 1708 by Peter the Great, Veliky Ustyug was explicitly mentioned as one of the 20 towns included into the Archangelgorod Governorate.
 From 1719, it was the center of Ustyug Province, one of the four provinces of the Governorate.
 In 1780, the governorate was abolished and transformed into Vologda Viceroyalty.
 The latter was abolished in 1796, and Veliky Ustyug became the center of Velikoustyugsky Uyezd of Vologda Governorate.
 In 1918, the town became the administrative center of the newly established Northern Dvina Governorate.
 In 1924, the uyezds were abolished in favor of the new divisions, the districts (raions).

 In 1929, Northern Dvina Governorate was merged into Northern Krai.
 The krai consisted of five okrugs, one of which, Northern Dvina Okrug, had its administrative center in Veliky Ustyug.
 In July 1930, the okrugs were abolished, and the districts were directly subordinated to Northern Krai.
 In 1936, Northern Krai was transformed into Northern Oblast, and in 1937, Northern Oblast was split into Arkhangelsk Oblast and Vologda Oblast.
 Veliky Ustyug remained in Vologda Oblast ever since.

 Veliky Ustyug, in contrast to the majority of historical Russian towns, managed to preserve almost all of its architectural and cultural monuments.
 This was in a great part due to the efforts of the local intellectuals grouped around the Regional Museum, and most notably of Nikolay Bekryashev, the museum director from 1924 to 1938.
 This group managed to convince the authorities that the churches and old buildings have a historical significance and must be handed in the museum rather than demolished.

+In 2004, at its own expense, the Stefanovo church erected a commemorative cross where the executions had taken place from 1918 to 1939 in the ravine behind its cemetery.